3. Validate

 - Measured comparison against predefined success metrics

-You can move from Validate to Learn (and decide to scale) when:
+You can move from Validate to Decide when:

 - There is measurable behavioural confirmation (usage, intent, engagement).